Moving Out: Your Financial Checklist

 Friends: Do you have some helpful friends and family who’ll volunteer to load up their cars and lug some of your boxes to the new place?
 If so, maybe swing them $50 or shout them lunch for their kind efforts.

-Moving truck/removalists: Are you moving more than a couple of cars can hold?
+Moving truck/removalists: Are you moving more than a couple of cars can hold and don’t want to make multiple trips?
 It could be worth considering a moving truck.
 Prices for these depend on whether you hire just the vehicle or hire some professional removalists to help you pack and transport the contents.

 When are the move-out and move-in dates?